 Starting in the Spring of 2020, with the onset of the novel COVID-19 virus, the approach for engagement needed to pivot quickly and significantly.
 While the overall goals of the engagement process did not change, and equity and inclusion remained at the center of the effort, the methods of outreach became completely socially distanced and/or virtual in order to protect the public health.
 Efforts switched to focus on safe engagement activities that primarily kept the public interested and up to date on the Plan, while more specific surveys and virtual meetings were targeted towards the Plan Ambassadors and Strategic Advisors.
-Acknowledging that people's schedules and day-to-day lives may have changed during this time, the invitation to be a Strategic Advisor was re-opened to all members of the community.
-Some fun, athome engagement methods included Charlotte Future City Building coloring sheets and contest, a Charlotte planning Tik Tok Challenge, a virtual scavenger hunt, the Charlotte Future card game, socially-distanced chalk the walk, and social media games and guizzes.
-Many activities during this time were aimed at young adults and families, who may have had more capacity or the need for activities during school closures.
+Acknowledging that people's schedules and day to day lives may have changed during this time, the invitation to be a Strategic Advisor was re-opened to all members of the community.
+Some fun, at home engagement methods includes Charlotte Future City Building coloring sheets and contest, a Charlotte planning Tik Tok Challenge, a virtual scavenger hunt, the Charlotte Future